m3db/m3/docs/architecture/engine.md

 1. Any form of indexing.
 While M3DB is useful as a horizontally scalable datastore that provides extremely high compression ratios for time series data, it does not currently perform any type of indexing.
 This feature is currently under development and future versions of M3DB will have support for a built-in index that can be used standalone for smaller M3DB clusters (up to 10 nodes).
 2. Updates / deletes.
 All data written to M3DB is immutable.
 3. Writing very far into the past and future.
 M3DB was originally designed for storing high volumes of monitoring data, and thus writing data at arbitrary timestamps in the past and future was never an intended design goal.
 That said, this feature is currently under development and future versions of M3DB will have support for this.
+4. Writing datapoints with values other than double-precision floats.
+We have planned work on our roadmap to improve the state of affairs so that arbitrary data types can be encoded.

 ## Architecture